forzalianjunting/nesta/README.md

 # nesta
-A state manager for JavaScript apps
+A mini state container for JavaScript apps